Romans 8:3-4 - Here’s a Big Ass Run-on for Ya (Conciliation Series, Part XLVI)

 First, God sends His Son in the likeness of Sin’s flesh.
 God never says anything along the lines of, “I send humanity to the earth.”
 This is important because it highlights that Christ has a prior existence before His descent to the earth.
 When one is sent in the Greek Scriptures, it is from one location to another (Matt.
 2:8, Mark 5:12, Luke 7:6, and John 1:33, to name a few examples – of which there are many, many more.
 Simply conduct a word study on ‘send’ on the blue letter bible website.)
 God sends His Son from His throneroom to His footstool (Is.
 66:1.)
 Christ is the only other Man presented on the stage to severely affect Sin’s runtime (Rom.
 5:12-19, 1 Cor.
 4:9, 15:47.)
 It is in Sin’s den that He battles her, and emerges victorious, alive and well.

 This verse is also yet another in our study of Romans that highlights the fallacy of the Trinity.
 God does not say “I sent Myself as My Son,” or “I am My Son,” at any point in the Scriptures.
 He says “I sent My own Son.”
-These two have a close personal relationship (Rom.
-8:55.)
+These two have a close personal relationship (John 8:55.)
 This closeness is now yours, through Christ.
 You are as valuable to Him as His own Son, of which there is no higher glory.

 Christ was sent in the likeness of sin’s flesh.
 This highlights that God was not merely “enacting” and “lifting” curses for kicks and giggles; this may show His authority and power, but it does not show His love (a key and critical component of the story.)
 Here we see that God does not merely hate man and take joy in inflicting penalties.
-We see His compassion, showing us that He experiences the same hurt and pain that we are feeling, in being separated from Him.
+We see His compassion, showing us that He experiences a superabounding hurt and pain that we are feeling, in being separated from us.
 By sending His Son – the One with Whom He has the most intimate relationship in the universe – to deal with Sin in the likeness of this corrupted flesh, God shows us that He has reached down to the core of the issue.
 He’s going past the outward appearance, striking at the source of the corruption – being death.

 In other words, by claiming a righteous man, Sin oversteps her boundaries.
 Overplays her hand, if you will.
 She went just a tad too far, didn’t she?
 It’s the best trap ever laid out by anyone.
 Ever.
 Assuredly, no man could tell that Christ was anything other than man.
 They knew something was off (Matt.
 8:27,) but very, very few knew of His prior glory (John 1:1, Unv.
 19:13, Phil.
 2:5-8.)
 By claiming a righteous man, Christ is brought back from the dead just a few days later – and, for the last 2,000 years, His body, holy and flawless, has been brought with Him, effectively reversing Sin’s reign.